Ontario Multi Barrier Approach

 Trained and certified operators regularly test our municipal residential drinking water.
 This is a good way to check the quality of drinking water and also the system’s ongoing ability to provide safe drinking water.
 If a test shows any problems with the water quality, corrective actions are applied.

 In Ontario, when systems have test results that do not meet standards, this often relates to microbiological and chemical exceedances.
 Corrective actions can include adjustments to treatment equipment or other operational activities.
 Successful implementation of these actions is often confirmed by resampling.
-In 2018-19, 99.87% or 522,231 of the 522,921 drinking water test results from 661 municipal residential drinking water systems met the standards. |

 Distribution